Judeo-Christian Hell Texts

 Orm, a youth, who died in 1126 has a vision in November 1125 of four places: heaven, paradise, outside the wall of paradise and hell.
 Written in Latin by Sigar of Newbald (Yorkshire) c.
 1126, this is a simple vision, of about 1000 words, that “represents the beliefs of the parochial clergy and simple laity” in the twelfth century in northeast England.

 Orm becomes ill and is in a state of apparent death for thirteen days.
 He actually has three different visions.
-When he recovers, among the other places, he describes the Mouth of Hell, where lost souls are tormented with heat and cold; and purgatory, where punishment is the knowledge of loss and deprivation.
+When he recovers, among the other places, he describes the Mouth of Hell, where lost souls are tormented with heat and cold.

 - The Vision of the Boy William, French, 1146 [Bib.]